wangenau/variational_mesh/docs/tutorial.rst

 Tutorial
 ********

 | This tutorial shows the usage of the :mod:`var_mesh` package.
-| Prerequisite for this tutorial is a successful :ref:`installation<installation>` of the package.
+The prerequisite for this tutorial is a successful :ref:`installation<installation>` of the package.
-| The code examples can be executed when going from top to bottom.
+| The code snippets can be executed in a Python shell when going from top to bottom.
 When looking at specific examples, some previous inputs may be necessary to run them.
-To run the example seperately the code for each can be found at the bottom of the section.
+To run the example separately, the script can be found at the bottom of the section.
-| Test the installation with the command in your Python shell.
+| Test the installation with the following command in your Python shell.

 .. code-block:: python